Home Machine Tool Archive Lathes, Millers, Shapers & Grinders for Sale

 CHALLENGER LATHE

-The headstock contained a spindle manufactured from 45 ton tensile steel, bored through to clear a 1-inch diameter bar and running in either hand-scraped bronze bearings or taper roller races (the latter a feature found only on late-model examples).
-The spindle nose was fitted with a reducing sleeve to accept a No. 2 Morse taper centre.
-The covered backgear assembly was of convention pattern with the rear gears mounted on an eccentric spindle; unfortunately the gears, like the changewheels, were "as cast" and unmachined which meant that, although they were cheap to produce (and perfectly effective in use) they could not withstand shock loadings as many owners must have found to their cost as they engaged backgear to lock the spindle for chuck removal - only to remove a row of teeth instead.
-The 6 spindle speeds spanned 45 to 660 rpm with a recommended countershaft speed of 350 rpm.
+Running in either hand-scraped bronze bearings or taper roller races (the latter a feature found only on late-model examples) the headstock spindle was manufactured from 45 ton tensile steel and bored through to clear a 1-inch diameter bar.
+The threaded spindle nose was fitted with a reducing sleeve to accept a No. 2 Morse taper centre while the covered backgear assembly was of convention pattern with the rear gears mounted on an eccentric spindle.
+Unfortunately the backgears, like the changewheels, were "as cast" and unmachined which meant that, although they were cheap to produce (and perfectly effective in use) they could not withstand shock loadings as many owners must have found to their cost (engaging backgear to lock the spindle for chuck removal usually resulted in removing a number of teeth instead).
+The 6 spindle speeds spanned 45 to 660 r.p.m. with a recommended countershaft speed of 350 r.p.m.

 A tumble-reverse mechanism was fitted to the changewheel drive to enable the spindle to run free, or to cut right-or left-hand threads; the gears on this unit were of steel and, mindful of the stresses they might meet (and unlike the cast changewheels in the rest of the drive) machine cut.
 The set of changewheels was sufficient in number to generate both English and metric pitches, although (as far as is known) the gearbox model was not offered with a metric-conversion set.

-When sold for bench mounting the makers provided the option of a flat-belt countershaft drive unit, for wall or ceiling mounting, whilst at extra cost a pair of simple cast iron legs could be provided.
-The most sophisticated version was mounted on a stand with a large and heavy cast-iron under-headstock cabinet that held an enclosed motor drive system.
+When sold for bench mounting the makers provided the option of a flat-belt countershaft drive unit, for wall or ceiling mounting - while at extra cost a pair of simple cast iron legs could be provided.
+A rather better arrangement, though it made the lathe very top-heavy, was the "high-type" countershaft, this being built onto the back of the bed and arranged so that the flat drive belt descended vertically to the spindle.
+The most sophisticated version was mounted on a stand with a large and heavy cast-iron under-headstock cabinet that held an enclosed motor-drive system.

 The specification could be varied as follows: